Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Range: 15
  - Speed: 13
  - Seal Speed: 10
- - Status: Paralysis 2 for 20 IC
+ - Status: Shock 2 for 20 IC
  - Tags: Energy, Projectile

-Effects: If you target someone who is affected by a Raiton-based Paralysis status with this technique, it gains +1 Accuracy.
+Effects: If you target someone who is affected by a Raiton-based Shock status with this technique, it gains +1 Accuracy.

 #### --( Juude - Electric Charge )--
 By charging oneself with Raiton chakra, the user can exploit the lingering charge on an opponent and use the aligned chakra to gravitate toward their target, making their next attack harder to evade.